Cryotechnic/gshade-migration/Shaders/SlitScan.fx.md

 !!!
 ## Status
 !!!success
-Fixed!
+**Fixed**!
 Updated file available: [!file](https://cdn.discordapp.com/attachments/1072509163458007141/1072509481201709197/SlitScan.fx)
-Fix: Corrupted file required a redownload.
+**Fix**: Corrupted file required a redownload.
 Should the above link no longer work, please re-download the shaders package or the specific shader from the author.
 !!!